 - Cost Breakdown of the trip

-You can check the map below to visualize my itinerary.
+You can check the map below to visualize the itinerary.
 I’ve also marked up things to see and restaurants to eat at.

 Alright, now let’s cover the details of the 10-Day New Zealand South Island Road Trip Itinerary:

-Day 1-3: Get to Queenstown and Fiordland National Park (Stay overnight at Te Anau)
+Day 1-3: Get to Queenstown and explore Fiordland National Park (Stay overnight at Te Anau)

-As mentioned before, we decided to fly to Queenstown first and fly out of Christchurch at the end of our trip.
-We do this to save time since there is a lot to see and do on the South Island!
+As mentioned before, we decided to open-jaw our flight tickets.
+Meaning, we would fly to Queenstown first and then fly out of Christchurch at the end of our trip.
+We do this to save time since there are a lot of things to see and do in the South Island!

-I highly, highly recommend this if you ever fly in and out of Queenstown.
-The last hour of the flight before descending to Queenstown was just pure scenic – totally worth the measly $5 I paid to sit window seat.
+I took a gamble, but I was lucky enough to have picked the side of the plane that’s facing West, which is where all the scenic Southern Alps are.
+I highly recommend sitting on this side if you ever fly in or out of Queenstown.
+The last hour of the flight before descending to Queenstown Airport was just pure scenic – worth every cent of the measly $5 I paid for a window seat.

 The next day, we drove up to Fiordland National Park.
 This national park is located in the southwest of the South Island and houses some of the most famous sights of New Zealand.
 Fiordland National Park is part of Te Wahipounamu and is a UNESCO World Heritage site.